Aquasherry: A mingling of Verdin, Sirope, Miel, Agua, Azucar, Plastic bag, and 2 pairs of chicle pegado a mi copa

 Among the many images, I aimed to select and arrange those that best conveyed her collection maximize the narrative behind each looks through every pages.

 The invitation was designed around Rococo as the overarching theme of the dinner.
-Drawing inspiration from the parasols commonly carried by women during the Rococo
+Drawing inspiration from the parasols commonly carried by women during the Rococo period, this motif was incorporated as the central visual element of the invitation concept.

 Why do we feel the urge to light a fire?
 What is it about fire that draws us in—holding our gaze and pulling us into quiet reflection?

-As I sat watching a fire, these questions began to surface.
 In a world where so much of life has seamlessly shifted into the digital and virtual,

 I was drawn to people who now watch artificial fires—on screens, in stillness.
-This project captures portraits of those moments:

-a reflection on our instinct to seek warmth, even in simulated light.
+This project captures portraits of those moments: a reflection on our instinct to seek warmth, even in simulated light.

 FF: Fake friendship, personal work, Image publication, 2023

 is a photographic publication delving into dualistic and contradictory relationship between humans and whales.
-Dynamically juxtaposing images and selective headlines

-from newspaper/article, the tension between dominance and companionship highlights the duality in human attitudes towards animals in broader sense.
+the duality in human attitudes towards animals in broader sense.

 A logo for Mary Mary art institute in Seoul, 2024